thomasaout/treadmill-remote-bertec-fit5/README.md

 Python tool to control a Bertec Fit 5 treadmill remotely via socket and GUI.

-# treadmill-remote-bertec-fit5

-Python tool to control a Bertec Fit 5 treadmill remotely via socket and GUI.

 ## 📝 Description

 This project provides a set of Python scripts to remotely control a Bertec Fit 5 instrumented treadmill through socket communication and a user-friendly graphical interface.